sonnenhaft/mobx_something/README.md

 For this test assignment, you will have to create your own simple state management library like Redux or MobX to handle events and store data across the application.

+You are expected **not to use external libraries or packages** (including React) for this state management library, but create your own in vanilla Javascript/Typescript.
+If you do leverage an external library, you are to justify it in your documentation.

+You will then use this state management library in a simple React application.
 The starter code for this app includes two pages - a home page with a list of parts with a name, id and status, and a page that is supposed to hold a form for creating new parts.

 ```ts
 type Part = {